 - Summer technique classes are on a pay-per-class basis.
 No registration is required for all but our Acro-based classes.

 - All participants in our Acro-based classes must sign up at the link above in order to participate in these classes.
-If you cancel less than 24 hours from class time, you are responsible for paying $10 or $20 (depending on if it’s a Master class) even though you have purchased a ticket or pass.
+If you cancel less than 24 hours from class time, you are responsible for paying $12 or $24 (depending on if it’s a Master class or Guest Teacher) even though you have purchased a ticket or pass.

 Single Tickets may be purchased at the office and used on any desired class.
-Master classes require two tickets.
+Master Classes and Guest Teachers require two tickets.

 Unlimited Pass is acceptable for all regular scheduled technique and master classes.
 It excludes camps and ballet intensives.

 Acrobatics teaches flexibility, balance, strength, muscle control, discipline & concentration.
 This class will focus on fundamental acrobatic technique.
 Students will learn handstands, chin stands, elbow stands, cartwheels, back bends, walkovers, balance, contortion stretching, and tumbling.
 This class is great for students looking to enhance their agility, flexibility, and strength.

 This class will work on tricks including but not limited to: chin stands, chest stands, elbow stands, head stands, shoulder stands, hand stands, partner balances, standing splits, arrows, perches, etc.

 To take this class, dancers must have a standing back bend with no spotter, as well as standing up from back bends with no spotter.